Embeddings Module

 Returns:

-Dictionary containing: - query: str - The search query - query_embedding: list[float] - The generated embedding for the query - distance: float - The distance threshold used - papers: list[dict] - Papers within the distance radius with their distances - count: int - Number of papers found
+Dictionary containing: - query: str - The search query - query_embedding: list[float] - The generated embedding for the query - distance: float - The distance threshold used - papers: list[dict] - Papers within the distance radius with their distances - count: int - Number of papers found within the distance threshold - total_considered: int - Total number of papers matching the

 Return type: